-Apart from aerial photography, what else can you do with a quadcopter (or multicopter in general)?
-Racing!
-Drone racing is quickly becoming a popular sport around the world, you cannot miss it if you are into flying multirotors or FPV.
+Apart from using drones for aerial photography, drone racing is becoming a more popular sport around the world, you cannot miss it if you are into flying multirotors or FPV.

-Flying a quadcopter is the most surreal experience I ever had.
+Flying a quadcopter in FPV is the most surreal experience I personally ever had.
 You can go anywhere in 3D space, what you can do is totally up to your imagination.

-Some say drone racing is a bit like a video games, apart from it’s real.
+Some say drone racing is a bit like a video game, except it’s real.
 In a game you can just restart after a crash, but in the real world if you crash you will have to do the ‘walk of shame’ and pick it up yourself.
-If anything is damaged you need to repair it.
-You can choose your own parts, upgrade your drone to fly faster, tune it like on a racing car so it flies better.
-Everything is highly customizeable.
+If anything was damaged you need to repair it yourself.
+You can choose your own parts, upgrade your drone to fly faster, tune it so it flies better.
+Everything is highly customize-able.